popovicsandras/protractor-smartrunner/src/smartrunner/README.md

 npm install --save-dev protractor-smartrunner
 ```

+## Features

+### 1. Record status of test runs

+This feature records the status (`passed` or `failed`) of every test run, and stores it in the filesystem.
+After the first run, during every subsequent protractor execution, it only lets the failed tests to run, every previously passed tests will be skipped.

+This can be particularly handy and performant in CI environments, if you happen to have flaky tests, or you know that some of your tests might have failed, not because of your changeset, but e.g.: lack of, shortage of or bug in the related BE services.
+This way, fixing the BE, you can rerun only those tests which failed.

+Obviously, if you change something in your code (new changeset), it makes sense to rerun all of the tests, not just the previously failed ones.
+That is why, the **protractor-smartrunner** is bound to your codebase snapshot identifier (`repoHash`), which in case of git, make sense to be the hash of your current `HEAD`.

-## Prerequisites
+#### Prerequisites

-The utility has one mandatory parameter: `repoHash`.
+The feature has one mandatory parameter: `repoHash`.
 This is the identifier of the codebase snapshot, e.g.: in case of git, it can be the HEAD's hash.
 Before starting protractor, in case of Unix, you can export this variable to be accessible in the `protractor.conf.js` file.

 ```bash
 export GIT_HASH=`git rev-parse HEAD`
 ```

-## Usage
+#### Usage

 Add the following snippets to your protractor configuration file: